 UPDATE – btw, here is a most excellent article I found after writing this post entitled “Computer First Aid Using Knoppix,’ … or what I like to call, “everything you wanted to know about fixing your Windows System using Knoppix, but were afraid to try …” It includes among other good things, tutorials on how-to dial-up and connect to the Internet and how-to get around your Windows file systems.
 I would suggest printing it out somehow affixing the 11 pages along side your Knoppix CD you should already have duct-taped to the side of your CD.
 I might also write on the back of the printout any ISP information (other than passwords) you need to get connected.

 UPDATE 2 – I’m flattered to see my site linked-up at NewsForge!
-Thank’s Chuck!
 I’m also glad to see that someone brought up the subject of NTFS, both there and here.
 Here is the bottom line.
-The systems effected by the MSBlaster worm are generally NTFS.
+The systems affected by the MSBlaster worm are generally NTFS.
 While I did find documentation on how to mount an NTFS partition for a regular user … I also found stern warnings NOT TO WRITE TO AN NTFS partition in a discussion on fixing one’s boot record.
 A post that starts with the sage advice of backing-up your data.
-Which can be done if you merely mount an NTFS partition for read-only access … though on my system, my NTFS hard drive is read-only accessible merely by double clicking on the drive icon … your mileage may vary.
+Which can be done if you merely mount an NTFS partition for read-only access … though on my system, my NTFS hard drive is read-only accessible merely by double-clicking on the drive icon … your mileage may vary.

 UPDATE 3 – One more quick note in response to some comments and emails: